mkudzia/c4l-workshop-2016/outline.md

 ```
 NOTE: the number after the -v should match the number after jdk that you copied and pasted from the previous command

-### Windows: Check if your PATH includes Python 3.5
+### Windows: Confirm that your PATH includes Python 3.5

 1. Go to Start > Control Panel > System and select "Advanced System Properties".
   * You can also search for "Environment Variables".